front-commerce/developers.front-commerce.com/source/docs/advanced/performance/cache-control-and-cdn.md

 }
 ```

-P.S. we use `sMaxAge` instead of `maxAge` because this is the header used by CDN cache.
+P.S. we use `sMaxAge` instead of `maxAge` because this is the value used by shared caches (e.g. reverse proxies or CDN)

 # Static Pages